DevNaga/arduino_due_trng/README.md

 TRNG example on Arduino Due (ATSAM3X8E) based MCU.

-This is a very simple example of utilizing on-chip TRNG in C++ and write an abstraction layer to demonstrate its usage for key generation.
+This is a very simple example of utilizing on-chip TRNG in C++11 and write an abstraction layer to demonstrate its usage for key generation.